JobScoutlyJobScoutly

 Education

 Include your degree, institution name, and graduation year.
-If you graduated more than 5 years ago, you don’t need to include your GPA.
+If you graduated more than 5 years ago, you probably don’t need to include your GPA.
 Recent graduates should put education higher on the resume.

 Optional Sections

 Depending on your situation, you might also include: certifications, projects, volunteer work, publications, or awards.
 Only include these if they’re relevant to the job.
+If you’re switching industries, our career change resume guide covers how to reframe your experience for a new field.

 What to Leave Off a Resume